 My Name is: Mrs Jo Reed

 I have been teaching for 27 years!!
 I can't quite believe it!!
 I began in Reception and taught up to Year 2 before specialising in Early Years Education, starting my own Private Nursery School and then working with Suffolk County Council's Early Years Support Team.
 I was privileged in 2001 to take an Early Childhood Education qualification at University of Cambridge and have been thoroughly and very happily immersed in teaching Early Years Foundation Stage ever since.
-I am mother to two wonderful young men, have a geriatric cocker spaniel called Fleur and a cat, Soxy, whose behaviour I would best describe as "challenging" I love to sing, to dance, to go for long walks on the beach and to take my VW campervan on exciting trips around Suffolk and Norfolk.
+I have been at Rendlesham Primary School from it's opening 11 years ago and love our sense of community!
+I am mother to two wonderful young men and a cat, Soxy, whose behaviour I would best describe as "challenging".
+I love to sing, to dance, to go for long walks on the beach and to take my VW campervan on exciting trips around Suffolk and Norfolk.

 My Name is: Mrs Hazel Fernandes

 Description: I am a Reception teacher, I teach the Aztecs with Mrs Cook and Mrs Stowe

 I have been in teaching since I graduated from Roehampton University at the age of 21.
 I started off teaching in KS1 but found my passion for teaching in Early Years when my oldest child turned four.
 I have been teaching this age range for a few years now and really enjoy it.
 It keeps me young and there is always something new and messy to explore!
 At home I have three kids of my own and a lot of pets.
 I enjoy swimming and jumping on the trampoline with my husband and kids.
 I have recently learnt how to ski and enjoy visiting the slopes each year to check I can still do it!

 Description: I am a Reception teacher, I teach the Aztecs with Mrs Fernandes and Mrs Cook.